-Often when we’re talking to a new client, we get asked for our opinion about what’s the best knowledge management system.
-For most organizations and in most cases, the best platform for knowledge management is one that is already being used on a regular basis by most parts of the organization rather than adding yet another platform and contributing to platform proliferation, a common challenge in today’s digital environment.
+Often when we’re talking to a new client, we get asked for our opinion about what we think is the best knowledge management system.
+In most cases, we think that the best knowledge management platform is one that is already being used on a regular basis by most staff rather than adding yet another platform and contributing to platform proliferation, a common challenge in today’s digital environment.

 While many software vendors will tout their API and integration capabilities, the reality is that API integrations are rarely bi-directional when dealing with flat files such as Word documents, spreadsheets, slide decks, and PDFs.
 In these cases, information/data gets pushed from one system into another, but then changes rarely get pushed back into the original platform.
 The result is further fragmentation, continued user frustration, and more work for IT.